Outlander S3 Epi5 – Freedom & Whiskey

 V: Good observation.
 I’d not noticed it in that way.
 It was interesting to see her in a lot of plaid this episode.

-L: She’s missing her daddy Frank and I understand her pain.
+L: She’s missing her daddy, Frank, and I understand her pain.
 Can you imagine walking into a house where you have grown up in and one of the most important people in your life is gone forever?
 Smelling the pipe he smokes, looking at old photos, trying to bring him back into your memory, poor Brianna.
 Her heart is sad maybe grief is affecting her grades.

 V: Yes, I can imagine and went through it.
 The holidays are the hardest for me now that both my parents are gone.
 It’s just not the same.
 We had several traditions, for 40+ years, and have scaled back because it doesn’t feel the same without them.
 So, I could definitely feel her pain.
-And if I were in school at the time, classes and grades would be the last thing on my mind!
+If I were in school at the time, classes and grades would be the last thing on my mind!
 And on top of all of that, she is still adjusting to the fact that Frank is not her biological father.

 J: The holidays are the hardest after losing a loved one.
 I love that instead of sitting around the Christmas tree, being sad and wondering what could’ve been said and done, aka The Holiday Blues, this Christmas will be like no other!